A friendly guide for curious explorers

 It started with wonder.

-So they did something remarkable: they buried their dead gently, with flowers and tools for a journey onward.
+So they did something remarkable.
+They buried their dead gently, sometimes with flowers, tools, or treasures for a journey onward.
 They painted animals deep in caves by torchlight.
-They told stories of unseen powers behind the wind, the harvest, the moon.
-These were the first sparks of religion β€” humans reaching for meaning bigger than themselves.
+They told stories of unseen powers behind the wind, the harvest, and the moon.
+These were the first sparks of religion β€” humans reaching for meaning bigger than themselves, and finding comfort in it.

 Try it β€” a living map